Why USA Shouldn't Burst 'Fairly Legal's' Bubble

 Given its success with original series, USA greenlit quite a few not so long ago - and now, there's not room for all of them.
 Reports suggest that four of the cable net's more recent shows are in danger of cancellation: Fairly Legal, Necessary Roughness, Common Law and Political Animals.

 Of the four, it's Fairly Legal that it would be the biggest shame to lose.
 It's a not that uncommon case of a series that didn't find itself right away, and this one is on the verge of doing so.
-While it isn't flawless, the show has plenty of potential and a charismatic ensemble cast that would be missed on the small screen.
+While it's understandable how it ended up on the bubble, the show has plenty of potential and a charismatic ensemble cast that would be missed on the small screen.

 Sarah Shahi has shown that she can carry a series; the only real question with her is why someone didn't give her a starring vehicle earlier than this.
 Her character Kate Reed has been held back by an overemphasis on her quirks and romantic subplots, but season two ended with Kate seemingly putting the latter to rest.
 Season three would be the perfect opportunity to show us a different side of Kate that anyone who watched her with Damian Lewis in NBC's Life knows Shahi is more than capable of playing.